scikit-fmm/scikit-fmm/README.md

 * 0.0.8: March 9th 2016
    * Narrow band capability: an optional "narrow" keyword argument limits the extent of the marching algorithm (Adrian Butscher).
+* 0.0.9: August 5th 2016
+   * Periodic boundaries: an optional "periodic" keyword argument enables periodic boundaries in one or more directions (Wolfram Moebius).

 Copyright 2016 The scikit-fmm team.